 5. Web analytics delivers better decisions about where and how to grow your firm

 How is the Melbourne or San Francisco office doing and should you expand it?
-You’d at least want to know how many visitors you’re seeing from those locales and the year on year trend.
+You’ll want to know how many visitors you’re seeing from those locales and the year on year trend.

 What about your insurance practice?
 Billing has gone up this year but is that an outlier relating to a couple of key clients or are you seeing a consistent lift in people looking at your insurance practice group pages?